 Figure 12.
 Magnitude spectrum of the test signal at the output of the filter.

-Unfortunately, when parallel connecting the SAMU ADC, the spectral purity deteriorates significantly.
-In fact, as depicted in Figure 10, which shows the magnitude spectrum of the SV, the spectral purity becomes lower as the SINAD drops to about 88.5 dB.
+However, when parallel connecting the SAMU ADC, the spectral purity deteriorates significantly.
+In fact, as depicted in Figure 10, which shows the magnitude spectrum of the SVs, the spectral purity becomes lower as the SINAD drops to about 88.5 dB.
 It shows the presence of the same harmonics of the test signal, but there is an important presence of an undesired 50 Hz spectral component and its second harmonic (100 Hz) uncorrelated with the input signal.
-This presence, together with a load effect that slightly reduces the amplitude of the test signal, causes the SINAD to drop.
-It is important to highlight that the noise floor of the sample value (Figure 10) is comparable to that which is obtained using the DAQ board (Figure 12).
+This presence, together with a load effect that slightly reduces the amplitude of the test signal, makes the SINAD decrease.
+It is important to highlight that the noise floor of the SVs (Figure 10) is comparable to that which is obtained using the DAQ board (Figure 12).